transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 ### Loading models

 Transformer Lab has a concept of "Starting" and "Stopping" a model, which is essentially loading the model parameters into memory and starting a model worker thread.
-Ollama also supports this although silghtly indirectly.
+Ollama also supports this although slightly indirectly.

 Ollama automatically loads a model into memory the first time you use it so that users don't need to do it themselves.
 We can take advantage of this and load a model by calling Ollama's `generate` command without a prompt: